 4 patients in critical condition die as lawyers' protest outside Lahore hospital turns violent

 Grand Health Alliance Chairman Dr Salman Haseeb confirmed the number of deaths.
-According to reports, patients were in critical condition and were left attended after the lawyers barged inside emergency wards.
+According to reports, the patients were in critical condition and were left unattended after the lawyers barged into emergency wards.

+After hours of continued violence, police arrested more than a dozen lawyers and unblocked the road.

 A large number of lawyers gathered outside PIC on Wednesday to protest against the "mocking video".
 The protest, however, turned violent as the lawyers initially closed off entry and exit points to the hospital.